-I am an advocate for wholistic education.
-Wholism is a worldview that emphasizes, among other foci, looking at connections.
+I am an advocate for ecological education.
+Ecological educators focus their attention on interactions, interdependencies, relationships and connections.
 This point of view has many implications for those of us who support children learning.
 One of those implications has to do with the content of what we hope children will learn.
 My experiences first as a learner in public schools and then as a supervisor of student and in-service teachers was that much of what children are expected to learn is school was presented as disconnected tidbits that where very hard to remember because they were all disconnected.

 One of the concepts I like to support children learning about is patterns that connect.
 Patterns like grains, spheres, webs, symmetry, fibers, tubes, bundles, sheets, layers, branches, cycles and spirals.
 What makes these patterns, patterns that connect is that we find them everywhere.
 Stop reading for a moment and thing of examples of tubes from your everyday experience.
 I think of straws, pipes, grasses and rushes, blood vessels, pant legs and cups and glasses that are tubes with bottoms.